5i1/symfony-study-blog/README.md

-# Blog Personal in Symfony
+# Blog Personal in Symfony [Deprecated]

+Attention:
+This project is Deprecated.
+Please follow this [link](https://github.com/thomaskanzig/personal-blog) for the current project.

 ## 1 Browser Support